Navid200/xDrip/docs/xDripSync.md

 ## xDrip Sync Follow
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [Follow](./Follow_page.md) >> [How to follow with xDrip](./How-to-follow.md) >> xDrip Sync

 This page explains how to set up xDrip Sync.
 You will need both the master and follower phones.
+All phones need to be updated to at least the latest stable release of xDrip.
 <br/>

 ---